 Visit Price*s Traditions to learn more about why Price*s Pimiento Cheese Spread is a tradition worth sharing.
 And don’t forget to enter the sweepstakes, for your chance to win a year’s supply of pimiento cheese spread!

-- 5 ounces Price*s Original Pimiento Cheese Spread
+- 6 ounces Homemade Pimiento Cheese

 - 2 Tablespoons mayonnaise

 - 1 teaspoon fresh-cracked black pepper (more or less, to taset)

 - 1/2 teaspoon sea salt (more or less, to taste)

 - Bring a pot of water to a boil, and add a pinch of salt.
 OPTIONAL: add a splash of white vinegar

 - Carefully add eggs, and cook for 12-13 minutes

 - While eggs cook, fill a bowl with cold water and add a handful of ice cubes to make an ice bath

 - Transfer eggs to the ice bath for 2 minutes

 - Lightly tap the eggs against the bowl, and peel the shells.